Home Legal Tylenol Autism Lawsuit

 Rutledge v.
 Walmart Stores, Inc.

-According to our review of these lawsuits, people are filing Tylenol claims against Johnson & Johnson and various stores that sold generic acetaminophen products, including CVS, Costco, Family Dollar, Rite Aid, Safeway, Sam’s Warehouse, Target, Walgreens and Walmart.
+According to our review of these lawsuits, people are filing Tylenol claims against Johnson & Johnson and various stores that sold generic acetaminophen products, including CVS, Costco, Family Dollar, Rite Aid, Safeway, Sam’s Warehouse, Target, Walgreens, Walmart and others.

 Infographic on Tylenol lawsuits: links to ADHD/ASD risks, lack of warnings, and exposure statistics.